abuultjens/OoVRE/README.md

 ### Density plots

-Density plots are used to graphically how different or similar the values from the actual labels are from what is obtained by the random reshuffles.
+Density plots are used to graphically show how different or similar the values from the actual labels are from what is obtained by the random reshuffles.

 #### Python script to generate density plots